soundanalogous/breakout-server/README.md

 $ npm install breakout-server
 ```

 This will only install the server.
 You will need to clone or download [Breakout.js](https://github.com/soundanalogous/Breakout) separately.
+Minimally all you need from Breakout.js is the files in `Breakout/dist/` and the firmware in `Breakout/firmware/`.

 *Windows users, refer to the [readme](https://github.com/voodootikigod/node-serialport/blob/master/README.md) for node-serialport before attempting to install breakout-server.*